The ONSIGHT Projection Report 2026 is out — Read it now →

 The AI Reality Check

-AI adoption is accelerating—two-thirds now report some form of AI in their workflows.
-But the most requested AI application isn't generative design—it's data validation and quality checking.
+AI adoption is emerging, but selectively.
+While 34% report no AI adoption yet, 43% are using document copilots.
+The most requested AI application isn't generative design but instead data validation and quality checking.
 Professionals want AI to handle the grunt work.

 The Reality